Fugaku-EFQM/EFQM2020/webinar.md

 **F. Becca**

+"Low-energy spectrum of frustrated spin models from a variational Monte Carlo perspective"

 * 21:00- (GMT+9) in Japan and Korea
 * 20:00- (GMT+8) in China
 * 14:00- (GMT+2) in Central Europe